clementlandrin/igr202/README.md

 PBR was implemented using GGX microfacet model.
 It uses material albedo parameters that can be imported from a texture and a number of lights that can be changed.

-PBR with GGX microfacet model:

 ![Alt text](Images/PBR.png?raw=true "PBR with GGX microfacet model")

+*PBR with GGX microfacet model*

 ### Changing the number of lights

 To use more or less lights, use keyboard's up and down arrows.
 The lights are designed according to the 3-points lighting method.

-3 point-lighting with key light, fill light and back light:

 ![Alt text](Images/3_point_lighting.png?raw=true "3 point-lighting with key light, fill light and back light")

+*3 point-lighting with key light, fill light and back light*

 ### Enabling texturing

 To enable or disable teXturing, press the X key.
 By default, it textures the model with brick appearance.

-Texturing with brick:

 ![Alt text](Images/texturing.png?raw=true "Texturing with brick")

+*Texturing with brick*

 To add new textures, create a new subfolder in Resources/Material and add the texture files.
 The texture can be changed using the MATERIAL_NAME variable in Main.cpp.
 To do so, replace